Thursday, December 19, 2024 by Shelley Hirst

 Using technology to lay down digital intent markers allows a lot of the heavy lifting to be done automatically so sales can engage at the right time.

-There is a significant array of martech out there and it's unlikely free or limited versions will do the job it needs to.
+There is a significant array of MarTech out there and it's unlikely free or limited versions will do the job it needs to.
 Investment in licenses, skills and resources in this area are key components for any business serious about its future.

 5. Accountability